Xhz0729/Techtonica-assignments/weather-app/README.md

 npm run dev
 ```

-This will start both the server and client using the `concurrently` package.
+_This will start both the server and client using the `concurrently` package_

 ## 🤝 Contributions